Dollar climbs to two-week peak, shrugs off weak U.S. payrolls

 “What it does mean is that the U.S. dollar would be on the defensive.
 Certainly, being long dollar has been a popular position for some time so investors would be looking to clear out those positions.”

-Against a basket of currencies, the dollar gained 0.1% on Friday to 97.50, taking its cumulative gains this week to 0.7%, on track for its biggest weekly rise since early November.
+Against a basket of currencies .DXY, the dollar gained 0.1% on Friday to 97.50, taking its cumulative gains this week to 0.7%, on track for its biggest weekly rise since early November.
 During the session, the dollar index hit a two-week high of 97.584.

 The yen’s and Swiss franc’s losses reflected fading worries about an imminent U.S-Iran conflict.